Diverse Home Learning Resources

 Tutoring vs academic coaching

 Tutoring usually focuses on a subject or skill, such as reading, writing, math, test prep, or a specific course.
-Academic coaching focuses on how the learner manages school and learning: planning, organization, confidence, task initiation, study systems, and follow-through.
+Academic coaching focuses on how the student manages school and learning: planning, organization, confidence, task initiation, study systems, and follow-through.

 Many students need both.
-A learner may need writing instruction and a better system for starting assignments.
+A student may need writing instruction and a better system for starting assignments.
 Another may understand the math but need help tracking work, asking questions, and building confidence after a difficult school experience.

 Questions families can ask